A frequently asked questions (FAQ) page is a simple resource with a big impact.

 3) Bank of America: Detailed organization and trending topics

-Banking can get complex in a hurry, which is why Bank of America’s Help Center impresses.
+Banking can get complex in a hurry, which is why Bank of America’s Help Center (also not built on Gorgias) impresses.
 After choosing your state of residence (which customizes certain rate information), you’ll land on a rich page with six service areas, each with five or more sub-areas.
 You’ll also find trending topics across the top, a powerful search bar, and a button that breaks out several additional topics.

 4) Branch: Helpful self-service order tracking